hipertextos/hipertextos-framework-v0.5/README.md

 css/hipertextos.css
 ---------------
-hipertextos.css could be divided into 9 CSS files but is unnecessary.
-It is structured as follows:
+hipertextos.css could be divided into 9 CSS but is unnecessary.
+It's structured as follows:

 * Browser Resets
 * HTML5 tags